 Pianists should prepare three pieces representing different style periods, at least two of which are from the classical repertoire.

 An accompanist will be provided, or you may bring your own.
 No taped accompaniments are allowed.

 - For students whose performance audition time is prior to 3:00 p.m., a music theory/sight singing assessment of approximately one hour in length will immediately follow the performance audition.
 Students whose performance audition time is 3:00 p.m. or later are to report for the music theory/sight singing assessment 90 minutes prior to their performance audition time.

-A live audition is preferred, but a high-quality CD, DVD, or VHS tape recording may be sent to the address on the application form and marked “Attention: Entrance Audition.”
-Deadline for receipt of recordings is Thursday, February 28, 2014.
+A live audition is preferred, but a high-quality CD or DVD recording may be sent to the address on the application form and marked “Attention: Entrance Audition.”
+Deadline for receipt of recordings is Thursday, February 27, 2014.

 TWU music students are eligible for scholarship support from a wide array of sources, both within and outside of TWU.
 All students seeking financial aid are strongly encouraged to apply for assistance, in the form of scholarships, grants, and loans, through the Office of Financial Aid.
 This site provides comprehensive financial aid application information and resources.

 Lily Mildred Hodges Endowed Scholarship